unmtransinfo/oraclehealth-tools/README.md

-# `CERNER-TOOLS`
+# `OracleHealth-Tools`

-Code and scripts for interacting with Cerner Health Facts.
+Code and scripts for interacting with Oracle Health (formerly Cerner) HealthFacts and Real-World Data.

 ## Dependencies